The secret to a perfect morning routine for school is easier than you think!

 SOMETHING HAD TO CHANGE BEFORE I LOST MY MIND!

 (I am thrilled to work with BulbBotz Watches and Clocks on this post.
 I received compensation in return for my honest review of their products.
-The opinions stated are 100% mine.
-This post contains affiliate links for your convenience, I may earn a small commission at no additional cost to you.
-I greatly appreciate your support.)
+The opinions stated are 100% mine.)

 Our Morning Routine for School Fail: